 Implementation

-Given this very basic protocol; it seems like the implementation of these requirements should be quite trivial.
-To be honest the implementation of creating the objects to send is relatively trivial, the hard part is reading objects from the stream in an efficiently and correctly validated manner.
-You can find my attempt here: It works but its 500 lines long and only covers the most basics parts of the protocol and does not do any of the hard parts (like authentication or HTTPS).
+Given this very basic protocol, it seems like implementing these requirements should be quite trivial.
+To be honest, the implementation of creating the objects to send is relatively trivial; the hard part is reading objects from the stream in an efficiently and correctly validated manner.
+You can find my attempt here: It works, but it's 500 lines long and only covers the most basic parts of the protocol and does not do any of the complex parts (like authentication or HTTPS).

 int main(int argc, char* argv[])